shreyas768/WeRateDogs-Tweets-Analysis/README.md

 An archive of this Twitter data for WeRateDogs’ tweets was provided as a CSV file.
 Two more sources of data were also gathered as part of this project: predictions for which type of dog is present in each picture ( passed through an image classification algorithm) and additional tweet information acquired from Twitter API.

 The project consists mainly of following steps: Gathering Data, Assessment, Cleaning and Visual Analysis.
 Datasets were inspect for quality & tidiness issues.

+Some exploration and analysis of the clean and tidy data was carried out & numerous interesting results were observed.